Schools – time for a change in efficiency and reliability

 In our experience, this is an approach that addresses many of the main challenges for school heating and hot water provision.
 A cascade system, with multiple smaller boilers connected together, offers flexibility in installation.
 This is vital when looking at projects in older buildings where plant rooms can be difficult to get to or small in size.

-Alpha Heating Innovation’s cascade systems, for example, can be floor-standing or wall-mounted and they can work in a number of configurations: side-by-side, back-to-back or an L-shape.
+Alpha’s cascade systems, for example, can be floor-standing or wall-mounted and they can work in a number of configurations: side-by-side, back-to-back or an L-shape.
 This gives installers extra choices, helping them to work faster.

 And for schools that need to avoid shut-downs caused by a failed boiler, the cascade approach offers built-in redundancy.
 Instead of relying on a single boiler, which has to be repaired before the heating works again, a series of boilers continues to operate even if one of them fails.
 The system automatically compensates for the loss of a single unit – so the school stays open while engineers carry out repairs.

 Investing in a new heating and hot water system for a school shouldn’t be an ‘emergency’ purchase.
 With good planning and advice, it’s possible to make smart choices, that offer greater comfort and reliability as well as saving energy – and operating costs.
-At Alpha Heating Innovation, our expertise in this sector means we can provide helpful insights based on real-life experience for schools looking to make that step change in efficiency and reliability.
+At Alpha, our expertise in this sector means we can provide helpful insights based on real-life experience for schools looking to make that step change in efficiency and reliability.

-If you would like to find out more about cascade heating systems for the school environment, download our FREE guide >> Cascade boiler systems in schools
+If you would like to find out more, download our guide to heating systems for the school environment.